Recursive-algebraic solution of the closed string tachyon vacuum equation: The seam-graded algebra

 Both solutions are dominated by higher-level components, with the tachyon amplitude suppressed by three to four orders of magnitude relative to the leading field.
-Their existence reflects the dense coupling among the $15$-component system and would be missed entirely at the level-$(0{+}2)$ truncation, where the tachyon-dominated root is the only nontrivial solution.
-Whether these multi-level seeds survive the grade-$1$ and higher corrections --- that is, whether the linearized operator $M(\Lstar)$ admits bounded inverses at those solutions --- is an open question whose answer depends on the eigenvalue spectrum analyzed in \S\ref{sec:eigenvalue-numerics}.
+Their existence reflects the dense coupling among the $15$-component system and would be missed entirely at the level-$(0{+}2)$ truncation, where the level-$4$ directions are absent.
+Whether these multi-level seeds survive the grade-$1$ and higher corrections --- that is, whether the linearized operator $M(L)$ admits bounded inverses at those solutions --- is an open question whose answer depends on the eigenvalue spectrum analyzed in \S\ref{sec:eigenvalue-numerics}.

-At each level truncation, the grade-$0$ equation~\eqref{eqn:grade-0 eq} is a finite algebraic system: a set of coupled quadratic equations for the components $g_\alpha^{(0)}(\Lstar),$ with no integrals to perform.
-As more levels are included, the coupling becomes denser, new solutions can appear, and the eigenvalue spectrum of the linearized operator $M(\Lstar)$ (defined below in \S\ref{sec:grade-1}) acquires additional eigenvalues that govern the solvability of the higher-grade corrections.
+At each level truncation, the grade-$0$ equation~\eqref{eqn:grade-0 eq} is a finite algebraic system: a set of coupled quadratic equations for the components $g_\alpha^{(0)}(L),$ with no integrals to perform.
+As more levels are included, the coupling becomes denser, new solutions can appear, and the eigenvalue spectrum of the linearized operator $M(L)$ (defined below in \S\ref{sec:grade-1}) acquires additional eigenvalues that govern the solvability of the higher-grade corrections.
 The grade-$0$ seeds serve as the starting point for the grade-by-grade construction: once the seed is found, all higher-grade corrections are determined by a purely algebraic recursive structure that we develop next.